awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 1. Choose **Create Transit Gateway**\.

 1. For **Name tag**, optionally enter a name for the transit gateway\.
 A name tag can make it easier to identify a specific gateway from the list of gateways\.
-Also, when you add a **Name tag**, a tag is created with a with a key of **Name** with a value equal to the value you enter\.
+When you add a **Name tag**, a tag is created with a key of **Name** and with a value equal to the value you enter\.

 1. For **Description**, optionally enter a description for the transit gateway\.